cliburn/reproducible-analysis-2017/slides.md

 - If exists, can you identify the exact data used?
 - Can you link the laboratory and clinical data?

+---

-- Practices and tools for data
+####Practices and tools for data

 - Keep raw data
 - Hash the data (e.g. MD5 or SHA-1) to check for corruption
 - Annotate data using standard vocabularies
 - Make a copy of all data - ideally in a public repository
   - NCI: Genomic Data Commons
   - NIAID: ImmPort

 - Example: [ReFlow](https://test.reflowproject.org)